libxml-raku/LibXML-raku/doc/Parser.md

 SERIALIZATION
 =============

 LibXML provides some functions to serialize nodes and documents.
-The serialization functions are described on the [LibXML::Node ](LibXML::Node ) manpage or the [LibXML::Document ](LibXML::Document ) manpage.
+The serialization functions are described on the [LibXML::Node ](LibXML::Node ) or the [LibXML::Document ](LibXML::Document ) documentation.
 LibXML checks three global flags that alter the serialization process:

   * * skip-xml-declaration